Are Your Prescribing Practices Secure?

 Prescription theft and abuse is a real and growing problem, making it imperative for physicians to protect themselves and their practices.
 In addition, a recent court ruling spotlights potential obligations to third parties when prescribing medications to patients.
 Together, these developments signal the need for vigilance and security in your prescribing practices.

 The Prescription Regulatory Environment

 The Drug Enforcement Administration (DEA) has developed federal and state regulations to safeguard prescribing practices.
 The Centers for Medicare and Medicaid Services (CMS) also requires that prescription pads have security features to prevent copying, modifying, and counterfeiting.
-Currently, 49 states have passed legislation to implement operational Prescription Monitoring Programs (PMPs), which seek to curtail prescription drug abuse and diversion through highly effective tools and strategies developed for use by government officials.
+Currently, a majority of the states have passed legislation to implement operational Prescription Monitoring Programs (PMPs), which seek to curtail prescription drug abuse and diversion through highly effective tools and strategies developed for use by government officials.

 Tips to Avoid Prescription Fraud and Abuse